ridhimagarg/DeepLearning-with-Python---FrancoisChollet/KeyTakeAways.md

 - It is a python library for hyperparameter optimization which internaly uses parzen estimators to predict which hyperparameters are likely to work well.

+### What to avoid while performing ensembling

+- Avoid same models train again and again while doing ensembling.

+- If only difference between your models is the random initialization then your ensemble will be low diversity and provide only tiny improvement over any single model.

+- Diveristy is strength for ensembling.